rummanwaqar/SFND_Radar/README.md

 #### Suppression of non-thresholded cells at the edge

-To suppress the cells at the edge we just set them all to zero
+To suppress the cells at the edge we just set them all to zero.

 ```
 RDM(1:(Tr+Gr),:) = 0;